 Relationships are often a mixed bag of ups and downs.
 If there are rosy spells, there are rough patches too.
 Knowing what the most common relationship problems are can help you brace yourself for weathering the storms, big and small.
 This, in turn, helps your relationship survive the tumultuous times without taking a major hit.

 The top relationship problems that couples face are somewhat similar to all.
 Knowing those would help you resolve the conflicts when you are fighting and arguing in the early stages of a relationship.
-Let’s take a look at the problems in relationships most people are bound to come across.
+With the help of dating coach Geetarsh Kaur, founder of The Skill School which specializes in building stronger relationships, let’s take a look at the problems in relationships most people are bound to come across.

 What Are The 25 Most Common Relationship Problems